lynchburg-college/media-server/README.md

     * Move into the database you just created
     * -- Click Import > browse to database.sql and load it in.

-    * Edit the config table, and add the following rows: configSetting : configValue   :

 2. Copy config.default to config.php, then edit in your own settings (database user/name from step 1)

 3. Create the /content directory structure.
 Optionally, you can mount to anywhere you like, so long as it follows this structure:
-    You need to create each of these directories, and give the whole tree read+write to all (chmod 0777)
+    You need to create each of these directories, and give the whole tree read+write to all

-    /content
-    /content/available
-    /content/incoming
-    /content/converting
-    /content/log
+    (from the root directory, probably /var/www/media-server)

+    mkdir ./content
+    mkdir -p ./content/available
+    mkdir -p ./content/incoming
+    mkdir -p ./content/converting
+    mkdir -p ./content/log

+    chmod -R 0777 ./content

 4. Modify the PHP ini file ( /etc/php5/apache2/php.ini )
     Note - root path is probably /var/www/media-server